Day 1

 Halong Bay

-Make the four-hour bus trip to Vietnam’s most-visited destination, Halong Bay, where you’ll board a traditional junk boat for an overnight cruise.
+Make a private minibus trip to Vietnam’s most-visited destination, Halong Bay, where you’ll board a traditional junk boat for an overnight cruise.
 Take in views of the UNESCO-listed bay and its unique limestone karst formations as you sail across the calm waters and past floating villages.
 Stop at magical caves, kayak around the bay and in the summer, you’ll have a chance to go swimming.

 We recommend packing an overnight bag for the cruise and storing the rest of your luggage in Hanoi.
 You’ll be staying in twin cabins with air con and private bathrooms.
 There’s a dining room where you’ll be served meals, including a seafood buffet lunch.
 Due to restrictions on the amount of boats in the bay, you may be on a larger vessel with another group.